2002 Marib airstrike: Public leak and reactions

 Internally, the American intelligence and special operations communities, which had specifically intended for the strike to remain confidential, were angered by the public claim of responsibility.
-One CIA official complained that due to the leak, other countries would be more hesitant of allowing the organization to operate their Predator's.
-Regardless, the Bush administration publicly defended the strike and claimed that it was unrepresentative of a broader shift in policy.
+One CIA official complained other countries would be more hesitant of allowing the organization to operate their Predators due to the leak.
+Regardless, the Bush administration publicly defended the strike and claimed it was not representative of a broader shift in policy.
 Several officials, such as National Security Advisor Condoleezza Rice and White House press secretary Ari Fleischer, called it a defensive act and highlighted the unique nature of the war on terror as justification.
-State Department spokesperson Richard Boucher affirmed that the US would maintain its position on targeted killing in regards to the Israeli–Palestinian conflict.
+State Department spokesperson Richard Boucher affirmed the US would maintain its position on targeted killing in regards to the Israeli–Palestinian conflict.
 Secretary of State Colin Powell dismissed targeted killing-related criticisms by equating the strike to other operations launched by previous administrations, specifically the 1998 missile strikes in Afghanistan against Bin Laden and al-Qaeda.
-He further elaborated that this instance of targeted killing was different to that of Israel's as the latter was obstructing the region's peace process.
+He further elaborated this instance of targeted killing was different than Israel's as the latter was obstructing the region's peace process.

-On an official level in the Arab world I think there will be a lot of resentment simply because, even though the Yemen government and other Arab governments are cooperating in terms of information, intelligence with the United States, this kind of action undermines the credibility of the Arab governments friendly to the United States.
-I think on the level of governments they would be put in an awkward position.
-On the level of the public it would only infuriate the public and draw more parallels between U.S. actions and Israeli actions.